cmprsk/valkyrie/_posts/2016-07-13-Why-do-we-need-open-clinical-science.md

 - Gemma Bueno de la Fuente.
 What is open science?
 Introduction. [webpage][fnt], retrieved in 10/15/2016.
 - Promoting openness at different stages of the research process (figure).
 Open Science and Research Initiative (2014).
 Open Science and Research Handbook.
 [English version] Available at [webpage][oshndbk]
 - Lindberg, David C. (2007) [1992].
 "4: Hellenistic Natural Philosophy".
 The Beginnings of Western Science (2nd ed.).
 Chicago: University of Chicago Press.
 ISBN 0-226-48205-7.
+- [Massing, Michael.
+The news about the internet.
+The New York Review of Books, August 13, 2009.][massing]

 [clnrs]: https://en.m.wikipedia.org/wiki/Clinical_research
 [alltrls]: http://alltrials.net